Traumia/Yelp_Data_Engineering_Project/README.md

 ## Key Practices

 Data Extraction: Utilizing the Kaggle API, the Yelp Dataset is downloaded to the DataProc Master node.
-The dataset is over 8GB in size after unzipping.
+The dataset is over 8GB in size after unzipping.__
 Data Transformation: The unzipped data is uploaded to the Hadoop File System (HDFS).
-Pyspark is used to clean and transform the dataset, and the resulting data is loaded into HIVE tables in Hadoop.
+Pyspark is used to clean and transform the dataset, and the resulting data is loaded into HIVE tables in Hadoop.__
-Exploratory Data Analysis (EDA): EDA is performed using Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.
+Exploratory Data Analysis (EDA): EDA is performed using Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.__
 Creating Data Layer: Five tables are de-normalized, processing more than 320 million records.
 The data is saved in Parquet format in Google Cloud Storage and loaded into BigQuery.
-The DataProc cluster is directly connected to Google Cloud Storage, which is used as a Data Lake.
+The DataProc cluster is directly connected to Google Cloud Storage, which is used as a Data Lake.__
-Machine Learning: (TODO) Perform machine learning using BigQuery ML for further analysis and insights.
+Machine Learning: (TODO) Perform machine learning using BigQuery ML for further analysis and insights.__

-Getting Started
+## Getting Started

-## Prerequisites
+### Prerequisites
-Google Cloud Platform (GCP) account with billing enabled.
-Kaggle account and API key.
+Google Cloud Platform (GCP) account with billing enabled__ Kaggle account and API key__
-Python 3.6 or higher.
+Python 3.6 or higher__
-Pyspark and Hadoop libraries installed.
+Pyspark and Hadoop libraries installed__

-## Setup
+### Setup
-Set up a Google Cloud Platform project and enable the necessary APIs (BigQuery, DataProc, Cloud Storage).
+* Set up a Google Cloud Platform project and enable the necessary APIs (BigQuery, DataProc, Cloud Storage).
-Create a DataProc cluster with Hadoop, HIVE, and Spark installed.
+* Create a DataProc cluster with Hadoop, HIVE, and Spark installed.
-Download the Yelp Dataset using the Kaggle API and upload it to the DataProc Master node.
+* Download the Yelp Dataset using the Kaggle API and upload it to the DataProc Master node.
-Unzip the dataset and upload the files to HDFS.
+* Unzip the dataset and upload the files to HDFS.
-Run the provided Pyspark scripts to clean, transform, and load the data into HIVE tables.
+* Run the provided Pyspark scripts to clean, transform, and load the data into HIVE tables.
-Perform EDA with Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.
+* Perform EDA with Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.
-De-normalize the tables, save the data as Parquet files in Google Cloud Storage, and load the data into BigQuery.
+* De-normalize the tables, save the data as Parquet files in Google Cloud Storage, and load the data into BigQuery.
-(TODO) Use BigQuery ML to perform machine learning and gain further insights.
+* (TODO) Use BigQuery ML to perform machine learning and gain further insights.

-## Contributing
+### Contributing

 Yueheng Li and Instructor Pengyuan Li

-## Acknowledgements
+### Acknowledgements

 Yelp Dataset provided by Yelp Dataset Challenge on Kaggle.
 Google Cloud Platform for providing the infrastructure and tools.